shanept/node-net-snmp/README.md

  * `trapPort` - UDP port to send traps and informs too, defaults to `162`
  * `version` - Either `snmp.Version1` or `snmp.Version2c`, defaults to
    `snmp.Version1`
+ * `community` - The SNMP community string, defaults to "public".
+Only available for SNMPv3

 ### SNMP Version 3